data301-2020-winter1/course-project-group_6020/analysis/Marla/.ipynb_checkpoints/README-checkpoint.md

 ## Team Members

 - Person 1: I'm third year comsci student who loves reading books !
-- Person 2: one sentence about you!
+- Person 2: I am a 4th year Management student trying to do minor in computer science!
 - Person 3: one sentence about you!

 ## References